FEMA and HHS Announce Resources and Tips to Address Extreme Heat Sweeping the Nation

 The Heat and Health Index (HHI): The index helps communities prepare for heat events and prevent heat-related illness.
 The HHI is the first nationwide tool to use heat-health outcome data at the ZIP code-level to identify communities at highest risk.
 It also includes analysis of tree canopy, vehicle access, sociodemographic characteristics, pre-existing health conditions, historical heat and health burden, and other environmental factors.

-Tools to Help Forecast and Document Climate-Related Threats: The tools include an EMS Heat Tracker that maps local emergency responses to heat-related illness and the OCCHE Climate and Health Outlook Portal.
+Tools to Help Forecast and Document Climate-Related Threats: The tools include an EMS Heat Tracker that maps local emergency responses to heat-related illness and the Office of Climate Change and Health Equity's (OCCHE) Climate and Health Outlook Portal.

 Quick Guide for Clinicians on Heat and Health: The guide helps physicians and medical centers prepare and respond to heat emergencies.